jethrocarr/pupistry/README.md

 2. Your system build success is dependent on all the git repos you've used, including any third parties that could vanish.
 A single missing or broken repo could prevent autoscaling or new machine builds at a critical time.
 Pupistry's use of artifact files prevents surprises - if you can hit S3, you're sorted.
 3. It is easy for malicious code in the third party repos to slip in without noticing.
 Even if the author themselves is honest, not all repos have proper security like two-factor.
 Pupistry prevents surprise updates of modules and also has an easy diff feature to see what changed since you last generated an artifact.
 4. Puppet masterless tends to be implemented in many different ways using everyone's own hacky scripts.
 Pupistry's goal is to create a singular standard/approach to masterless, in the same way that r10k created a standard approach to git-based Puppet workflows.
 And this makes things easy - install Pupistry, add the companion Puppet module and run the bootstrap script.
 Easy!
+5. No dodgy cronjobs running r10k and Puppet in weird ways.
+A simple clean agent with daemon or run-once functionality.
-5. Performance - Go from 30+ seconds r10k update checks to 2 second Pupistry update checks.
+6. Performance - Go from 30+ seconds r10k update checks to 2 second Pupistry update checks.
 And when there is a change, it's a fast efficent compressed file download from S3 rather than pulling numerious git repos.